 By Nina Lockwood, Founder & Managing Director of Intuitive Interim & Executive Search.

+If you’re looking for a job or career change, Nina Lockwood has put together some helpful tips for navigating the job search in the age of virtual interviews.
 Given the recent changes to working practices as a result of COVID-19 and the more general trend toward remote working, it is now likely that most – if not all – of your interviews will be conducted by video call.
 The last interview you had probably started with a strong handshake.
 It’s clear those days are over, for now…

 To adapt, companies will be making eye contact through webcams and “can you hear me?” will become the new ice breaker!